flutter/website/src/cookbook/forms/retrieve-input.md

 ---
-layout: page
-title: "Retrieve the value of a text field"
+title: Retrieve the value of a text field
-permalink: /cookbook/forms/retrieve-input/
 ---

 In this recipe, we'll see how to retrieve the text a user has typed into a text field.

 ## Directions